DJSchaffner/aoe2de_patcher/README.md

 - Grab Update list directly from steam
 - Grab manifest ids directly from steam
 - Improve the update process (Only update the files that need updating)
-- ~~Validate that it is indeed the AoE2 DE directory~~ In next update
-- Cancel an active download (When you close the app while downloading right now, the download will still finish)
+- Cancel an active download / Add \<Cancel> button (When you close the app while downloading right now, the download will still finish)
 - Add toggle for Enhanced graphics pack (Warn people because thats a lot of data)